Resume Writing GuideJobscan's Guide to everything you need to know about resumes to standout to recruiters and make it past ATS

-Only include your GPA if it is higher than 3.5 on a 4 point scale (no need to mention that 2.0 when you moved into the frat house sophomore year).
-There are a few exceptions to this rule, like if you’re applying for a job in academia, engineering or if you are within five years of graduating.
-When you gain more work experience, it should take the place of your GPA.
+Only include your GPA if it is higher than 3.5 on a 4 point scale (no need to mention that 2.0 when you moved into the frat house sophomore year) and only if you are a recent graudate.
+There are a few exceptions to this rule, like if you’re applying for a job in academia or engineering where a GPA is expected.

 You can also list honors or awards if you’re a recent graduate.
 If you attended college, but did not finish your degree, list the number of credits obtained.
-For recent graduates, education is your main selling point.
-But if you’ve already been in the workforce, tone down your education section, in most cases one line will suffice.
+For recent graduates, education and internship are your main selling point.
+But if you’ve already been in the workforce, tone down your education section, the best rule of thumb is that one line will suffice.

 The skills in your resume are important when your resume is being submitted through an ATS.
 ATS stands for “applicant tracking systems”, which are software systems used by 90% of Fortune 500 companies to sort and search applicants.
 ATS sort and rank applicants using keywords specific to the job description.
 Use skills in your resume as a hub for keywords specific to the job for which you’re applying.
 Your resume should be tailored to each job you apply to so the skills should be integrated organically in your work experience if possible.